codefresh-io/docs.codefresh.io/_docs/installation/gitops/runtime-architecture.md

   caption="Hosted GitOps Runtime architecture" max-width="100%"
 %}
+-->

 ## Tunnel-based Hybrid GitOps Runtime architecture
-Tunnel-based Hybrid GitOps Runtimes use tunneling instead of ingress controllers to control communication between the GitOps Runtime in the customer cluster and the Codefresh GitOps Platform.
+Tunnel-based Hybrid GitOps Runtimes use tunneling instead of ingress controllers to control communication between the GitOps Runtime in the customer's cluster and the Codefresh GitOps Platform.
 Tunnel-based runtimes are optimal when the cluster with the GitOps Runtime is not exposed to the internet.

 >**NOTE**
 Tunnel-based access mode is not supported for GitOps on-premises installations.

-Note: Tunnel-based architecture is not supported for on-prem instances.

 {% include
    image.html